zuozhenggh/learning-library/security-library/database/data-safe/register-autonomous-database/register-autonomous-database.md

     - `REGIONS` - 4 rows
     - `SUPPLEMENTAL_DATA` - 149 rows

-16. If your data is different than what is specified above, rerun the [load-data-safe-sample-data_admin.sql](https://objectstorage.us-ashburn-1.oraclecloud.com/p/Y5Wmkg4hP-ijM96-6IR6gIwxkVc8ejvWoDtzyFsOw6uMaU6fcXO_52jd2_mL_tzc/n/c4u04/b/security-library/o/load-data-safe-sample-data_admin.zip) script.
+13. If your data is different than what is specified above, rerun the [load-data-safe-sample-data_admin.sql](https://objectstorage.us-ashburn-1.oraclecloud.com/p/Y5Wmkg4hP-ijM96-6IR6gIwxkVc8ejvWoDtzyFsOw6uMaU6fcXO_52jd2_mL_tzc/n/c4u04/b/security-library/o/load-data-safe-sample-data_admin.zip) script.

-17. Sign out of Database Actions and close the tab.
-You are returned to the Oracle Cloud Infrastructure tab.
+14. Sign out of Database Actions and close the tab.
+You are returned to the **Autonomous Database | Oracle Cloud Infrastructure** tab.

 ## Task 3: Access Oracle Data Safe and view the list of registered target databases to which you have access

 1. From the navigation menu, select **Oracle Database**, and then **Data Safe**.

     - The **Overview** page for the Oracle Data Safe service is displayed.
-From here you can access the Security Center, register target databases, and find links to useful information.
+From here you can access Security Center, register target databases, and find links to useful information.

 2. On the left, click **Target Databases**.